-Potential project effects on EFH species and their habitats have been evaluated and are addressed in Section 5.4.5 of this document and Appendix H. It has been determined that the proposed action would not have a significant adverse effect on such resources.
-By coordination of this document with the NMFS, consultation is officially initiated and concurrence with the USACE findings is requested.
-Compliance obligations related to EFH provisions of the 1996 congressional amendments to the MSFCMA (P.L.
-94-265) would be fulfilled before initiation of the proposed action.
+Potential project effects on EFH species and their habitats have been evaluated and are addressed in Section 5.4.5 of this document and Appendix H. It has been determined that the proposed action will not have a significant adverse effect on such resources.
+In a letter on December 3, 2024, the NMFS had no EFH Conservation Recommendations (Appendix R).